Open enrollment plan benefits video series

 Narrator:

-In both cases, it's helpful to compare health plan deductible, co-insurance and out-of-pocket limit amounts.
-Understanding the differences can help you keep your costs in check — and know what to expect.
+Either way, it's helpful to compare plan differences in deductibles, copays, coinsurance and out-of-pocket limit amounts.
+Being aware of the details can help you keep your costs in check — and know what to expect to pay.

 Screen visuals: